RobertARandolph/AdmiralBumbleBee_Talon/readme.md

 Most Vim things should work in Vim.

+I use [Vimium in Chrome](https://github.com/philc/vimium/blob/master/README.md), so vimium.org has full support for vimium usage.
+It should mostly mirror vim usage, and I'll improve that over time.

 # What can you do?

 * Vim Grammar support (main things are there, including counts, and growing)